parthian-sterlet/AreaSonic/README.md

 Lists of command line arguments for all modules are described below

 ## 1. Partition of a genome track by separate chromosomes
-This is just a parsing of a bed formatted file according to values in the first column designating chromosomes [tabnslolbik_wordget.cpp](https://github.com/parthian-sterlet/areasonic/blob/master/src/tabnslolbik_wordget.cpp)
+This is a parsing of a bed formatted file according to values in the first column designating chromosome names.
+For subsequent separate files for all chromosomes are required
+[tabnslolbik_wordget.cpp](https://github.com/parthian-sterlet/areasonic/blob/master/src/tabnslolbik_wordget.cpp)

 Command line arguments: